 2011-12: Samson made his first NHL appearance of the season in January after beginning the year with AHL Charlotte — playing in three games with the Hurricanes — and skated in a total of 16 games with Carolina while shuffling between the Hurricanes and the Checkers.
 Playing primarily a checking, energy role for the Hurricanes, he scored 2 goals with 3 assists and was minus-three with 8 penalty minutes; averaging 12 minutes of ice time per game.
 Samson was one of the key offensive forwards for the Checkers, scoring 20 goals with 17 assists in 57 games.
 Nine of his 20 goals came on the power play and he was minus-nine with 26 penalty minutes.
 He was re-signed to a one-year contract by Carolina in July, 2012.

 Samson is not as big as some of the other forwards in the Hurricanes system but he has been the most productive player in their minor league system the past two seasons.
 His strength is his energy level and tenacity in the offensive end along with significant offensive instincts.
-Sometimes lacks consistency in his defensive play but has improved since his first season in the Hurricanes organization in 2007-08.
+Sometimes lacks consistency in his defensive play but has improved since his first season in the Hurricanes organization.
 May be a bit of a tweener in that his skill level may not be that of a consistent scorer at the NHL level while he does not have the size and strength of traditional "energy" line forwards.